openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 #.
 All nested union types are linearized.
 #.
 Identical types within the union type are replaced for a single type.
 #.
 Identical literals within the union type are replaced for a single literal.
 #.
-If at least one type in the union is *Object*, then all other non-nullish
+If at least one type in the union is ``Object``, then all other non-nullish
    types are removed.
 #.
-If there is type *never* among union types, then it is removed.
+If there is type ``never`` among union types, then it is removed.
 #.
 If there is a non-empty group of numeric types in a union, then the largest
-   (see :ref:`Numeric Types Hierarchy`) numeric type is to stay in the union while the others are removed.
-All numeric literals (if any) that fit into the largest numeric type in a union are removed.
+   numeric type (see :ref:`Numeric Types Hierarchy`) is to stay in the union, while others are removed.
+Any numeric literal that fits into the largest numeric type in a union, is removed.
 #.
-If a primitive type after widening (see :ref:`Widening Primitive Conversions`)
+If a primitive type after boxing (see :ref:`Boxing Conversions`) is equal to
-   and boxing (see :ref:`Boxing Conversions`) is equal to another union type, then the intial type is removed.
+   another union type, then the initial type is removed.
 #.
 If a literal of union type belongs to the values of a type that is part
    of the union, then the literal is removed.
 #.
-If a numeric literal fits into the unboxed type of one of union numeric class
+If a numeric literal belongs to the unboxed type of one of union numeric class
    type, then the literal is removed.
 #.
 This step is performed recursively until no mutually compatible types remain
    (see :ref:`Type Compatibility`), or the union type is reduced to a single type: